arhelmus/easy-rpc/README.md

 Easy RPC
 =========================

-This library provides easy TCP RPC service with binary serialization.
+This library implements easy TCP RPC service with binary serialization.
 Main goal of it, just provide ready solution for communication between services.

 ### Features: